Pod Point

 PPC-12

-Charger displays 'Firmware Error' or 'Internal Error', LEDs show persistent fault pattern after reboot
+The charger displays a 'Firmware Error' or 'Internal Error'; LEDs show a persistent fault pattern after reboot.

 Firmware Corruption / Internal Software Fault